yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     Also, consider that the cost of downtime might far outweigh the cost of the resiliency being built into the environment.

-2. The web application needs to have the ability to scale as we grow.
-What aspect of the cloud will allow this to be a reality?

-    **Potential answer**

-    Scale sets is a great choice to provide scaling of the web application.
-In the future, as the organization continues to grow, Azure Web Apps may also be an option.
-This would allow for websites to scaled in many ways without the burden of managing VMs.

-3. Downtime is becoming more of an issue for us due to development and production environments not being separate.
+2. Downtime is becoming more of an issue for us due to development and production environments not being separate.
 We need to separate these from one another to avoid outages.

     **Potential answer**

     Azure allows for several ways to mirror a production environment and use it for development and testing.
 Backing up the infrastructure and restoring it to Azure is one way.
 Another way would be Azure Site Recovery (ASR).
-ASR can replicate VMs and physical machines to Azure to mirror the production environment, however at this time ASR does not support VM Scale Sets.
-If cross region redundancy is a requirement, VMs would be a better choice.
+ASR can replicate VMs and physical machines to Azure to mirror the production environment.

-4. Bandwidth is becoming an issue for self-hosting our application's ordering system, support website, etc. We are concerned that the cloud maybe constrained as well.
+3. Bandwidth is becoming an issue for self-hosting our application's ordering system, support website, etc. We are concerned that the cloud maybe constrained as well.

     **Potential answer**

     Azure utilizes one of the largest worldwide networks and Microsoft has invested billions of dollars for the infrastructure and connectivity to be world-class.
 Should there be performance issues, the applications can be scaled to address the needs of the business.
 There are resizing options and VM instances that address network performance options as well.

-5. We are very concerned about the disk space issue that occurred earlier with our Active Directory Domain Services domain controller and nearly all of our Web Servers and Database Servers.
+4. We are very concerned about the disk space issue that occurred earlier with our Active Directory Domain Services domain controller and nearly all of our Web Servers and Database Servers.
 Will this be addressed per the resiliency plan?

     **Potential answer**